microsoft/wopi-validator-core/README.md

 This project contains the core logic of the [WOPI validator](https://wopi.readthedocs.io/en/latest/build_test_ship/validator.html) as well as a command-line interface to it.

+## Quick start using Docker

+You can quickly run the validator using Docker.
+First, pull the Docker image:

+`docker pull tylerbutler/wopi-validator`

+Then run the validator using a command like the following:

+`docker run -it --rm tylerbutler/wopi-validator -- -w http://localhost:5000/wopi/files/1 -t myToken -l 0 -s`

+Note the `--`; parameters after the `--` will be passed to the validator itself

 ## Building the project

 The project can be built in Visual Studio 2017, Visual Studio Code, or using `dotnet build`: